Skip to Content

-Do British Shorthair Cats Shed A Lot?
+Do British Shorthair Cats Shed A Lot

-Do British Shorthair Cats Shed A LotBefore actually finding and buying a kitten I’ve spent countless hours doing the research about my future British shorthair cat.
-Tidiness is very important for me, so there should be no surprise that this was one of my questions.
+Before actually finding and adopting a kitten I’ve spent countless hours doing research about my future British shorthair cat.
+Tidiness is very important to me, so there should be no surprise that this was one of my questions.

 Do British Shorthair cats shed a lot?
 No, British Shorthairs shed very little when compared with other healthy indoor cats of this size.
 British Shorthair’s coat does not have an undercoat which makes the texture very pushy and reduces shedding significantly.

-So we know that British Shorthairs will shed a little, and this is natural, but what to do to minimise this, or at least the visual effect of it?
+So we know that British Shorthairs will shed a little, and this is natural, but what to do to minimize this, or at least the visual effect of it?
 Let’s start from the beginning…

 Why do British Shorthair cats shed fur?

 Your cat’s fur will follow the seasonality of nature (even if kept indoors only).
-He will develop much thicker coat during the winter months and lose a bit of it during the warmer months and summer.
+He will develop a much thicker coat during the winter months and lose a bit of it during the warmer months and summer.
 This is a natural mechanism that for the outdoor cats can make all the difference between dying and staying alive.

 Based on the above and because Frank (my British Shorthair) is spending the majority of the time indoors; I will be able to control (reduce) shedding by the thermostat.
-WRONG – British Shorthair and any cat for that matter will develop his fur based on the amount of the daylight available, not the temperature!
-So, when at the beginning of autumn the amount of the daylight is lower and lower, my Frank will grow his fur thicker and thicker, then is spring, the whole process will reverse.
+WRONG – British Shorthair and any cat for that matter will develop his fur based on the amount of daylight available, not the temperature!
+So, when at the beginning of autumn the amount of daylight is lower and lower, my Frank will grow his fur thicker and thicker, then is spring, the whole process will reverse.

-Because British Shorthair is a predominantly an indoor cat, exposed quite a lot to artificial light, this process will be less drastic, and he will shed evenly throughout the year.
+Because British Shorthair is predominantly an indoor cat, exposed quite a lot to artificial light, this process will be less drastic, and he will shed evenly throughout the year.
 If you want to find out if a British Shorthair is suitable as an indoor cat check this article: Are British Shorthairs Good Indoor Cats?

 There are 5 steps that you can take today and reduce shedding: